PandasThumb/pandasthumb.github.io/_posts/2018/2018-08-02-Happy-birthday-Jean-Baptiste.md

 <ul>
 <li> Lamarck would have been a major biologist even if he had never argued for evolution.
 He was
 a great figure in invertebrate systematics, clarifying the classification of invertebrates greatly.
-For that matter, he invented the word "invertebrate".
+For that matter, he invented the word "invertebrate".</li>
 <li> Lamarck's inherent complexifying force is less well-known than his use/disuse effect.
 To us today, it
 seems rather mystical, as physics has not found any such force.
-Although there were Lamarckians for 100 years after Lamarck, they tended to play down the mysterious complexifying force, which seems to have embarrassed them.
+Although there were Lamarckians for 100 years after Lamarck, they tended to play down the mysterious complexifying force, which seems to have embarrassed them.</li>
 <li> Lamarck's comments on human evolution are somewhat vague, but he points clearly to the "orang of Angola" as the
 closest relative to humans.
-It is clear from the species name that he uses, <em>troglodytes</em>, that this is the chimpanzee.
+It is clear from the species name that he uses, <em>troglodytes</em>, that this is the chimpanzee.</li>
 <li> Epigenetic effects are often referred to as "Lamarckian".
 They are not, as they involve no effect of
-use and disuse.
+  use and disuse.</li>
 </ul>

 I have tried to commemorate Lamarck's birth yearly here -- this year I was delayed by not being